digitallawyer/openlegaldictionary/_definitions/eriagh.md

 permalink: "/definitions/eriagh.html"
-body: A term of the Irish Brehon law, denoting a pecuniary mulct or recompense which a murderer was judicially con-demned to pay to the family or relatives of his victim, lt corresponded to the Saxon “weregild.”
+body: A term of the Irish Brehon law, denoting a pecuniary mulct or recompense which a murderer was judicially con-demned to pay to the family or relatives of his victim, it corresponded to the Saxon “weregild.”
 See 4 Bl.
 Comm.
 313
 published_at: '2018-07-07'
 layout: post
 ---